PurpleKingdomGames/tyrian/examples/bootstrap/README.md

 This is the counter example again, but this time will Bootstrap CSS is use to show how that can be done.

-To compile and run the program you will need to have yarn (or npm) installed.
+To run the program in a browser you will need to have yarn (or npm) installed.

 On first run: